-- Nest Cam IQ Indoor, Nest Cam Indoor, Dropcam: 32°F to 104°F (0°C to 40°C)
+- Nest Cam wired, Nest Cam IQ Indoor, Nest Cam Indoor, Dropcam, Nest Cam (wired): 32°F to 104°F (0°C to 40°C)

-- Nest Cam Outdoor, Nest Cam battery: -4°F to 104°F (-20°C to 40°C)
+- Nest Cam Outdoor, Nest Cam (battery): -4°F to 104°F (-20°C to 40°C)

 - Nest Cam IQ Outdoor: -40°F to 113°F (–40°C to 45°C)

-- Nest Doorbell battery: –4°F to 104°F (–20°C to 40°C)
+- Nest Doorbell (battery), Nest Doorbell (wired): –4°F to 104°F (–20°C to 40°C)

 Tips to keep your camera or doorbell cool

-- If you have an outdoor camera or doorbell, you can install it under an eave or overhang, or even install a small shade above it.
+If you have an outdoor camera or doorbell, you can install it under an eave or overhang, or even install a small shade above it.